mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-vi.md

 Atoms constantly rise up from the earth, feeding clouds with water from varying sources.

-Some atoms also come fro the ether and from space.
+Some atoms also come from the ether and from space.
 (The idea of "space" is not explained anywhere else.
-Possibly just further away ether?)
+Possibly just farther away ether?)

 ***"The nature of earthquakes."***